View all hotels

 By day, guests can make the most of the small secluded pool and sunbathing area or take a dip in the new ocean-facing infinity pool, offering superb coastal vistas across Santa Maria’s glistening bay.
-Or, perhaps you’d prefer to sunbathe along the private sandy cove or take a stroll along the soft golden sands that Santa Maria is famous for?
+Alternatively, perhaps you’d prefer to sunbathe on the sand or take a stroll along the golden bay that Santa Maria is famous for?

-During the evening, the hotel’s restaurant and outside terrace come alive with the gentle sounds of live music and the subtle scent of freshly prepared food.
-For guests staying on Bon Appetit, meals can be taken on the nights of your choice, if you prefer to eat out on the others, Santa Maria is home to a variety of restaurants and bars serving traditional and international cuisine, which are conveniently right on your doorstep.
+During the evening, the hotel’s restaurant and outside terrace come alive with the gentle sounds of live music and the scent of freshly prepared food.
+For guests staying on Bon Appetit, meals can be taken on the nights of your choice.
+If you prefer to eat out on the others, Santa Maria is home to a variety of restaurants and bars serving traditional and international cuisine, which are conveniently right on your doorstep.

 The guest rooms at Odjo d’Agua are simplistic in design, but perfect for a comfortable night’s sleep.
 If you wish to upgrade, you can choose from Junior Suites, Sea View rooms and Suites.

 Odjo d'Agua Hotel

 Sleeps up to 2

 Standard rooms have twin beds, but you can request for the hotel to make the beds up as a double, with balcony or terrace.

 Standard Room Partial Sea View (a)

 These standard rooms have twin beds and face towards the beach/pool area - you can request for the hotel to make the beds up as a double, with balcony or terrace.

 Sleeps up to 4 (3 adults)

-A twin-bed room with small lounge area, shower room and 2 extra beds for children, with balcony or terrace.
-Sleeps 2 adults + 2 children.
+A twin-bed room with small lounge area, shower room and two extra beds for children, with balcony or terrace.
+Sleeps two adults and two children.